hhxz/tmp/source/index.rst

 ************************
 Why the name COBRA?
 ************************
-.. caution:: Welcome to ss-zoo!
+.. caution:: You are in ss-zoo.
  We currently have ``SpideR``, ``COBRA``.
 Our new members - ``Priranha``, ``FROGS`` will be coming soon as well.

 Actually, you can find lots of ways to make sense of cobra.
 Here are the ways we think: